IcaliaLabs/guides/git/README.md

 ```
 ## Stashing

-There are times when you want to work on a project but you've made changes which are not ready to be commited, there's a powerful tool to help us with that: git stash.
+There are times when you want to work on a project but you've made changes which are not ready to be committed, there's a powerful tool to help us with that: git stash.

-Basically this command saves modified files and puts them in a stack where they can be later accesed if needed.
+Basically this command saves modified files and puts them in a stack where they can be later accessed if needed.

 To stash modified files and staged changes: